smapiot/piral/docs/tutorials/02-getting-started.md

 ### Create Package for the Application Shell

-To use the newly created Piral instance as application shell for the development of Pilets, we need to create an **npm package**, which will be referenced within Pilets.
+To use the newly created Piral instance as application shell (or simply "app shell") for the development of Pilets, we need to create an **npm package**, which will be referenced within Pilets.
 To create the package run the command:

 ```sh
 # Create an npm package for the app shell